dart-lang/build/build_test/README.md

 `pub run test`.
 If you would like to see the output directory, you can use the `--output=<dir>` option to force the output to go to a specific place.

+### Forwarding additional args to `pub run test`

+It is very common to need to pass some arguments through to the eventual call to `pub run test`.
+To do this, add all those args after an empty `--` arg.

+For example, to run all chrome platform tests you would do `pub run build_runner test -- -p chrome`.

 ## Debugging web tests

 This package will automatically create `*.debug.html` files next to all your